Kevinn013/Windowsmaintenance-EN/README.md

 - **[System Report](ca://s?q=System_Report_generation)** – Generates detailed hardware and OS diagnostics
 - **[Log Management](ca://s?q=Log_management_in_AHK)** – View, clear, and export logs directly from the GUI

+Explanations about the certain features will be added in the end of this readme.
 ---

 ## Screenshot